Aspects of Holography in Conical $AdS_3$: The Structure of the Propagator

 \section{The Structure of the Propagator}

 Here we discuss in detail the behavior of the propagator.
-We begin with its light-cone singularities, and specialize to the case of equal times to analyze its UV behavior.
-Then we consider the quotient spacetimes $\mathrm{AdS}_3/\Z_N$, where the method of images gives a closed-form expression for the propagator and allows us to interpret in terms of bulk geodesics.
+We begin with its light-cone singularities, and then specialize to the case of equal times to analyze its UV behavior.
+Then we consider the quotients $\mathrm{AdS}_3/\Z_N$, where the method of images gives a closed-form expression for the propagator and allows us to interpret in terms of bulk geodesics.